odiogali/GBit/README.md

 # About This Project
 This project is a CLI git-like version control system based off the high level description provided in the YouTube video "Version Control (Git)" by the Missing Semester.
-T
 ### Topics I Got to Explore Through This Project:
 - Huffman coding and lossless data encryption algorithms
 - Advanced IO: how to write single bits to a file as opposed to whole bytes